TheOdinProject/curriculum/rails/form_basics.md

 Note that this helper nests the Article's attributes (the hard brackets in the `name` attribute should be the dead giveaway).

 The best part about `form_for` is that if you just pass it a model object like `@article` in the example above, Rails will check for you if the object has been saved yet.
 If it's a new object, it will send the form to your `#create` action.
-If the object has been saved before, so we know that we're **edit**ing an existing object, it will send the form to your `#update` action instead.
+If the object has been saved before, so we know that we're **edit**ing an existing object, it will send the object to your `#update` action instead.
 This is done by automatically generating the correct URL when the form is created.
 Magic!

 ## Forms and Validations